Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Spinarak.md

 ---
 Ability1: Swarm
 Ability2: Insomnia
+Baby: 'No'
+BookImageName: HOME167.png
+BookShinyImageName: HOME167_s.png
 BoxSprite: SRD-BoxSprite-spinarak.png
+DexCategory: String Spit Pokemon
+DexDescription: It sets a trap by spinning a web of thin but strong silk.
+Then it waits for the prey to arrive.
+It recognizes what kind of prey has fallen on its web by the vibrations received by each one of its eight legs.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 5
+  Feet: 1.6
+  Meters: 0.5
 HiddenAbility: Sniper
 HomeSprite: SRD-HomeSprite-spinarak.png
 Learnset: '[[SRD-Spinarak-Learnset]]'
 Legendary: 'No'
 Name: Spinarak
 Number: 167
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: spinarak.png
 Type1: Bug
 Type2: Poison
+Weight:
+  Hectograms: 85
+  Kilograms: 8.5
+  Pounds: 18.7
 ---

 #PokeroleSRD/Pokedex